NicolasMaskal/Wizard101-Bazaar-Tc-Farming/README.md

 * English Isn't My First Language, feel free to correct grammar.

+* Videe of the bot working will be uploaded in the near future

 # Steps to get the bot running

 1. pip3 install -r requirements.txt